Investigating Unitarity in Presence of Anomalous Couplings: Abstract

 \section{Abstract}

-We study the high energy behaviour of the helicity amplitudes in the $2\to2$ scattering processes involving Higgs and gauge bosons.
-This model-independent analysis is performed for a SM-like Higgs in the presence of anomalous $WWV$, $WWVV$, $VVH$, $VVHH$, $HHHH$ and $HHH$ interactions ($V\equiv Z,\gamma$ and $W^\pm$.) among gauge and highs bosons.
-We constrain these anomalous couplings by requiring the non-violation of the perturbative unitarity.
-Further, assuming all anomalous couplings to have arisen only from dimension-six operators, we show that unitarity violation can be evaded up to $\sim$ 9 TeV corresponding to the best fit values of $f_{WW}/\Lambda^2$ and $f_{BB}/\Lambda^2$ from the combined analysis of Tevatron and LHC data.
+We perform a model independent analysis of the helicity amplitudes at high energy for all the $2\to2$ scattering processes involving gauge and Higgs bosons in the presence of anomalous $WWV$, $WWVV$, $VVH$, $VVHH$ ($V\equiv Z,\gamma$ and $W^\pm$), $HHHH$ and $HHH$ interactions.
+We obtain the perturbative unitarity constraints on anomalous couplings by demanding the vanishing of terms proportional to $s^2$ and $s^{3/2}$ in the helicity amplitudes.
+Using these constraints, we also compute the upper bound on all the anomalous couplings from terms linear in $s$.
+Further, assuming all anomalous couplings to have arisen only from dimension six operators, we show that the perturbative unitarity violation can be evaded up to $\sim$ 9 TeV corresponding to the best fit values of $f_{WW}/\Lambda^2$ and $f_{BB}/\Lambda^2$ from the combined analysis of Tevatron and LHC data.